StingrayFG/deuterium-ui/README.md

 #

-Full description, installation and configuration can be found in the main repository and wiki: https://github.com/StingrayFG/deuterium
+Full description, installation and configuration can be found in the main repository's wiki: https://github.com/StingrayFG/deuterium/wiki